latex3/babel/README.md

 ```
 3.42   2020-04-??
        - Improved the line breaking support for xetex.
-       - Added ini files for Coptic and Church Slavic.
-Improved some
+       - Added ini files for Syriac, Coptic and Church Slavic.
+Improved
-         others (Armenian, Sanskrit).
+         some others (Armenian, Sanskrit).
        - Added a new field tag.bcp47.likely to many files.
        - \getlocaledata, to get the value of a field from the loaded
          ini files.